 The first written evidence of a church on this site was in 1232.
 It is, therefore, not unreasonable to assume that a small Norman church was built here.
-The thickness of south wall – three feet – supports this theory.
-During restoration work in 1948 – of which more later – earlier foundation work was found which suggest the possibility – but no more than this – of a Saxon church on this site – or at least, perhaps a little to the north.
+The thickness of south wall at 3ft supports this theory.
+During restoration work in 1948 (of which more later) earlier foundation work was found that suggests the possibility of a Saxon church on this site – or at least, perhaps a little to the north.

 Walk up the three steps into the Chancel.
 Two rectors are commemorated in the chancel.
 On the south wall a plaque commemorates E. P. Gibson (1877-1914), whose son was killed in action during WW1 and is commemorated on the village war memorial and, at your feet on the top chancel step, a brass plate commemorates Zephaniah Pierse(1678-1703).
 The Chancel walls can be dated to 1848 but are probably on older foundations.
 Note the Choir Pews designed by John Heywood as part of the 1981 re-ordering under the direction of Laurence King, O.B.E., F.S.A., F.R.I.B.A.
 Notice the List of Rectors dating back some eight hundred years.
 Reginald Bell, the designer of the East Window, also installed the south window in the chancel two years later, 1950.
-It has one of the two equine representations in our windows.
 Admire again, at closer quarters, the East Window and notice the second of our hallowed doves.
-The altar rails were the gift of William Unwin – a former rector between 1769 and 1787 – and predate the chancel although the gates were not added until 1949.
-William Unwin’s wife was a friend of William Cowper who wrote several hymns and was, it might be concluded, a visitor to the rectory as he wrote a verse thank you to Mrs. Unwin and a lengthier poem ‘Tithing time in Stock’.
-William Unwin is buried in Wells Cathedral.
-In the north wall of the chancel is a niche, installed in to the 19th century walls in Victorian times and more recently converted into an Aumbry.
-Below the Aumbry is a stone marking the ashes of Fr.
-Christopher Tatham.
-Note also the memorial window, opposite, to Fr.
-Tatham - the work of David Wasley - in the sedilia.
-The sedilia - stone sets for clergy – seem to be of the medieval period and are incorporated into the 19th century walls.
-Either side of the altar are Ledger Stones.
-That on the south side is of an eighteen year old youth, Giles Alleyn, who died in 1677.
-That on the north is of William Bailey who died in 1742.

 The North Chapel is now our Sacrament Chapel, where the Blessed Sacrament is housed, and we request that our visitors respect this and return through the chancel.
 Walk past the Pulpit, a further piece of the John Heywood and Laurence King reordering of 1981.
 The North Chapel was built in 1904 to house the Bevington Organ, which still forms the basis of our existing organ.
 Please note the Epiphany Window – another donation of the Haggard family – with the second depiction of a horse in it.
 The Doorway Arch leading into the North Chapel dates from 1380 but was only rediscovered in 1903 when the work of building the Chapel was started.
 It was almost certainly the entrance to a stairway to the rood loft either outside the main building or passing through the immensely thick wall.
 Note the odd bulge in the wall above the doorway, suggestive of a stairway.
 Traces of the original colouring can just be detected reminding us that medieval churches were often highly decorated.
 Note the lights over the chapel arch which were originally in the outer wall.